ericzhang0256/nd013-c1-vision-starter/writeup.md

 Computer version is the core technology of self_driving system.
 Just like human eyes to detect and classify objects on the road and support self_driving car to make a correct decision on its own.

 ## Set up
-I will use the classroom workspace, all the environment, necessary libraries and datas are already available.
+I will use the classroom workspace, all the environment, necessary libraries and data are already available.
 To run the code in this repository:

   - `step1`: **Exploratory data analysis**